bagder/docs/curl-vs-wget.md

 ### curl

-- *library*. curl is powered by *libcurl* - a cross-platform library with a stable API that can be used by each and everyone.
+- *library*: curl is powered by *libcurl* - a cross-platform library with a stable API that can be used by each and everyone.
 This difference is major since it creates a completely different attitude on how to do things internally.
 It is also slightly harder to make a library than a "mere"